 The property owner can then compare the fees, terms and monthly payments of each solar financing option.
 Review the early payout or accelerated payment provisions.
 The answer could be to start with financing, working towards a cash purchase investment over time.

 Financing with a term of twenty-five years or more should have monthly payments which result in savings of between 20 and 50% over the current cost of the utility power offset by solar.
-If this is not the case, and the property owner has financing proposals from three different sources, their credit score may not high enough to qualify for attractive terms.
+If this is not the case, and the property owner has financing proposals from three different sources, their could be other reasons.
+Perhaps the property owner’s credit score may not high enough to qualify for attractive terms.
+The solar system price might be too high, due to inferior location or excessive contractor profit.

 Leasing solar, or entering into a PPA, passes on ownership of the system to a third party.
 This party is able to collect the solar tax credits where the property owner is unable.
 The lease is a fixed monthly payment and the PPA is a $/ kWh payment based on actual solar power generated.
 Stay away from either a lease or PPA with an escalation clause.